 2. It strengthens our innate immunity.

 The innate immune system response serves as the front-liner against pathogens like viruses, bacteria, and fungi.
 Once it identifies a foreign invader, its first task is to trigger a series of events to destroy the possible cause of disease or infection.
-Vitamin D3 and K2 helps in feeding this mechanism.
+Vitamin D3 and K2 help in feeding this mechanism.

 Studies on the antimicrobial potency of vitamin D showed that it up-regulates our body’s production of anti-microbial peptides, particularly cathelicidin.
 Aside from cathelicidin’s ability to directly stop microbial activity, it can also prompt specific defense responses within the body.